Via

 the warnings about increased danger of malaria infection on

-To have sufficient time in reserve my woman and me appeared already
+time in reserve my woman and me appeared already on Thursday

-these big crowded busses with closely packed passengers, we
+busses with closely packed passengers, we decided without

-decided without hesitation on a journey with a chartered car.
+hesitation on a journey with a chartered car.
+Together with

-We were politely asked for our passports and could continue
+before Gorontalo.
+We were politely asked for our passports

-the journey after approx. one hour stay (after handing over
+and could continue the journey after approx. one hour stay

 It was already late in the evening